-- Follow your health are providers' directions when using a nasal CPAP or Bi-level PAP device. - Focus on the health benefits of using sleep apnea equipment (Note: using the equipment is not a cure.
-It is treatment that only works if you wear it or use it properly). - Keep your equipment clean to avoid respiratory infections. - If you are overweight, talk with your medical provider about losing weight. - If you smoke, consider quitting. - Avoid alcohol

-Green Flags - All Clear 📜
+Follow your health are providers' directions when using a nasal CPAP or Bi-level PAP device.
+Focus on the health benefits of using sleep apnea equipment (Note: using the equipment is not a cure.
+It is treatment that only works if you wear it or use it properly).
+Keep your equipment clean to avoid respiratory infections.
+If you are overweight, talk with your medical provider about losing weight.
+If you smoke, consider quitting.
+Avoid alcohol Green Flags - All Clear 📜 What this means If you: Use sleep apnea equipment properly Are not experiencing daytime sleepiness, tiredness, or fatigue Are maintaining a healthy weight Good work!
+Your symptoms are under control.

-What this means...

-If you:

-- Use sleep apnea equipment properly

-- Are not experiencing daytime sleepiness, tiredness, or fatique

-- Are maintaining a healthy weight

-- Good work! - Your symptoms are under control.

 Keep up the great work!

-Yellow Flags - Caution

-If you have any of the following:

-- Have difficulty falling or staying asleep - Have excessive daytime sleepiness - Loud snoring that disturbs your sleep or the sleep of - Intermittent pauses in your breathing during sleep - Episodes when you stop breathing witnessed by another person - Excess weight - A narrow throat or have been told you have tonsils or adenoids that are enlarged - Have been diagnosed with sleep apnea and do not use the sleep machine prescribed by your health provider
+Yellow Flags - Caution What this means If you have any of the following: Have difficulty falling or staying asleep Have excessive daytime sleepiness Loud snoring that disturbs your sleep or the sleep of others Intermittent pauses in your breathing during sleep Episodes when you stop breathing witnessed by another person Excess weight A narrow throat or have been told you have tonsils or adenoids that are enlarged Have been diagnosed with sleep apnea and do not use the sleep machine prescribed by your health provider You could need an adjustment to your sleep apnea machine You may need a treatment adjustment Consider the pros/cons of using the equipment Call your doctor, consulting nurse, or healthcare provider if symptoms do not improve.
+Name: Number: Instructions: Red Flags-Stop and Think What this means If you: Have chest pain Have shortness of breath Fall asleep during the day or even while driving This indicates you need to be seen by a healthcare professional immediately.
+Name: Number: Follow these instructions: CALL 9-1-1.

-What this means...

-- You could need an adjustment to your sleep apnea machine - You may need a treatment adjustment - Consider the pros/cons of using the equipment

-Call your doctor, consulting nurse, or healthcare provider if symptoms do not improve.

-Name:

-Number:

-Instructions:

-If you notice a Yellow Flag, work closely with your health care team.

-Red Flags-Stop and Think

-What this means...

-If you:

-- Have chest pain

-- Have shortness of breath

-- Fall asleep during the day or even while driving

-This indicates you need to be seen by a healthcare professional immediately.

-Name:

-Number:

-Follow these instructions: CALL 9-1-1.

 If you notice a Red Flag, call 9-1-1.
-Emergency!

-Southeast Washington
+Emergency! his document was modified, with permission, from Red Flags documents produced by King County Aging and Disability Services

+This document was modified, with permission, from Red Flags documents produced by King County Aging and Disability Services  ႗